Bayesian Inference for Stationary Points in Gaussian Process Regression Models for Event-Related Potentials Analysis: Introduction

 In our application to EEG data, the derivative constraints are only partially specified, that is, the prior knowledge is only concerned with the existence of finitely many stationary points, while their number and locations are left unknown.
 We adopt the conditioning approach by unifying the curve fitting and stationary points detection, which is presumably more suited for extremely low signal-to-noise ratio data such as EEG.
 This allows us to intentionally restrict estimation to the case of \textit{at least one stationary point}, bypassing possible mis-specifications in the number of stationary points and avoiding the varying dimension problem that often brings in computational complexity.
 For posterior inference, we propose a Monte Carlo expectation-maximization (MCEM) algorithm that includes hyperparameters selection.
-We illustrate the proposed methods using simulations and then show an application to ERP data derived from EEG signals, where we use the proposed method to estimate smooth curves and automatically identify characteristic components and their latencies through the detection of the stationary points of the curves.
+We illustrate the proposed method using simulations and then show an application to ERP data derived from EEG signals, where we estimate smooth curves and automatically identify characteristic components and their latencies through the detection of the stationary points of the curves.
 By applying our approach to data collected from younger and older adults during a speech perception task, we are able to demonstrate how the time course of speech perception processes changes with age.
-Unlike exploratory methods that rely on visual inspection of the curves, our method provides uncertainty quantification on the estimated quantities via high posterior density regions.
-Furthermore, by explicitly accounting for error in the data, we avoid the excessive averaging routinely done to obtain smooth curves.
-This provides a major advance over standard approaches in the clinical and cognitive literature on ERP data, where there is increasing interest in relating individual differences in ERP components to behavior, both theoretically \citep{Kim, Tanner} and for clinical uses \citep{Hajcak}.
-Our work lays the foundation for sophisticated statistical models that produce reliable estimates of ERP curve features, including amplitude and latency.
+We explicitly account for error in the data and produce estimate at the individual level, avoiding the excessive averaging across subjects routinely done to obtain smooth curves.
+This provides a major advance over standard approaches in the clinical and cognitive literature on ERP data, where there is increasing interest in relating individual differences in ERP components to behavior \citep{Kim, Tanner, Hajcak}.
+Furthermore, unlike exploratory methods that rely on visual inspection of the curves, our method provides uncertainty quantification on the estimated quantities via high posterior density regions.